-Kline & Specter, PC, based in Philadelphia, Pennsylvania, with over 40 lawyers, several of whom are also highly regarded doctors (See the Doctor/Lawyer Team), is uniquely qualified to investigate and litigate potential cases of heart attack misdiagnosis.
+Kline & Specter, PC, based in Philadelphia, Pennsylvania, with 50 lawyers, several of whom are also highly regarded doctors (See the Doctor/Lawyer Team), is uniquely qualified to investigate and litigate potential cases of heart attack misdiagnosis.
 The firm has won a litany of major verdicts and settlements in medical malpractice cases.
 (See Major Victories) We represent victims of delayed heart attack diagnosis in Philadelphia, Pennsylvania, New Jersey, Delaware and nationwide.

 In one case tried by the firm, Shanin Specter won a $4 million verdict in Berks County for the wife of a 37-year-old man who was sent home by a doctor despite his family history of heart disease and complaints about chest pain, jaw pain, lightheadedness and anxiety.
 Gregory Volutza died a week later.
 The case was appealed and upheld by Pennsylvania Superior Court, bringing the verdict plus interest to roughly $6 million.
 (See the Volutza Case)

 There are more than 1.2 million new and recurrent coronary attacks annually in the United States, with about one-third, or some 425,000, resulting in death.